- Fupresa teaching materials

-The product designer must bear in mind a series of rules which restrict the sintered parts project and must also consider the suplentary machining operation if the finished product so demands.
+The product designer must bear in mind a series of rules which restrict the sintered parts project and, must also consider the supplementary machining operation if the finished product so demands.

 Such rules may be summarized as below:

-- avoid thin walls, sharp edges and such particularities which by making difficult the inflow of powder into the matrice leading to an increase in production costs and originate material with defective physical characteristics.
-Such product geometrical particularities, if really necessary can only be obtained by supplementary machining.
+- Avoid thin walls, sharp edges and such particularities which by making difficult the inflow of powder into the matrice leads to an increase in production costs and originate material with defective physical characteristics.
+Such product geometrical particularities, if really necessary, can only be obtained by supplementary machining;

-- Avoid abrupt changes in wall thicknesses for it may result in bending and irregular density during the sintering process leading therefore, to an increase in the amount of scrap parts;
+- Avoid abrupt changes in wall thicknesses, because it may result in bending and irregular density during the sintering process, leading therefore, to an increase in the amount of scrap parts;

 |INVESTMENT||MEDIUM||HIGH||MANY||HIGH||ANY||NO||THIN||UP TO MEDIUM||GOOD||SMALL||MEDIUM|